Shekyl Stats

 Multisig state (MultisigState) is held in AppState under its own Mutex, separate from the wallet lock.
 This allows multisig operations to proceed without blocking wallet queries.

 DKG is not exposed over RPC.
 The dkg-pedpop crate's round message types do not implement serde::Serialize/Deserialize, making direct RPC transport impractical.
-DKG is handled through the shekyl-wallet-core API with file-based message exchange (air-gap compatible).
+DKG is handled through the shekyl-engine-core API with file-based message exchange (air-gap compatible).
 See docs/PQC_MULTISIG.md for the DKG ceremony flow.

 Signing RPC methods: